- Season 3 will debut on Disney Plus in 2023.

 The Mandalorian season 3 spin-offs explained

 There were two spin-offs in the works, but The Book of Boba Fett has come and gone on Disney Plus now.
-While that limited series is over, an Ahsoka solo adventure is still yet to arrive on the streaming platform.
+While that limited series is over, the Ahsoka spin-off is currently in production, with Clone Wars/Rebels veteran (and Star Wars lore expert) Dave Filoni at the helm.

 Regardless of that, both shows are set to take place in the timeframe of the main show, around five years after Return of the Jedi.
+According to Variety, the new Jude Law-starring Skeleton Crew (announced at Star Wars Celebration) is also set in the New Republic era, so there may be some potential for overlap there, as well.
 (The previously mentioned Rangers of the New Republic would also have been set during the same period, until Lucasfilm and Disney put it on ice – or should that be carbonite?)

 Most intriguingly, there's a plan for this sub-universe of shows to converge into a larger story.
 It sounds a little like what Netflix did in uniting its various Marvel superhero TV shows in the miniseries The Defenders, but we'd expect Disney and Lucasfilm's plans to be better received than the Netflix crossover series was.